 There’s actually a better way: A hybrid solution in the form of a type of cryptography called MPC, or multi-party computation.

-MPC stands for Multi-Party Computation.
-This is a type of cryptographic technology.
+MPC stands for secure Multi-Party Computation and is a field of cryptography born 30 years ago.

 This design offers a number of advantages: